ClementTsang/bottom/README.md

 - Display information regarding processes, like CPU, memory, I/O usage, and process state

-- Process management (process killing _is_ all you need, right?)
+- Process management (well, if process killing is all you need)

 It also aims to be:

 - Lightweight

-- Cross-platform - supports Linux, Windows, and macOS
+- Cross-platform - supports 64-bit Linux, Windows, and macOS

 In addition, bottom also currently has the following features: